Velocidex/velociraptor-docs/content/blog/2023/2023-11-15-release-notes-0.7.1/_index.md

 where Eric Capuano uses the `Hayabusa` tool deployed via Velociraptor to quickly identify the attack techniques evident on the endpoint.

-Previously we could only apply Sigma rules in Velociraptor by bundling the `Hayabusa` tool - which presents a curated set of Sigma rules but runs locally.
+Previously, we could only apply Sigma rules in Velociraptor by bundling the `Hayabusa` tool - which presents a curated set of Sigma rules but runs locally.
 In this release Sigma matching is done natively in Velociraptor and therefore the [Velociraptor